Trucks lined up at loading docks beside a large warehouse

 Territory logic, vehicle logic, and handling decisions intersect every day

-Where the real complexity sits
+Where the real complexity in groupage appears

-Tour planning in groupage is primarily a depot task
+Route planning in groupage is primarily a depot task

 Mixed delivery and pickup tours around the depot